OCRoArchive/ocropy-wiki/Page-Segmentation.md

   --usegauss            use gaussian instead of uniform, default: False
 ```

-## Whitespace column separators
+## Column separators

-It is checked whether any whitespace column separators are present
+It is checked whether any _whitespace column separators_ are present
 (by default at most 3) which are important for determining the start and end
 of the different lines.
 For single column text there is no separators and for
 two-column text there is exactly one separator in the middle.